TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/main_page/main_page.md

 \cond (SOC_AM263X || SOC_AM263PX)

 Welcome to **@VAR_SDK_NAME for @VAR_SOC_NAME**.
-This SDK contains examples, libraries and tools to develop **RTOS and no-RTOS** based applications enabling real-time communication for position sense from motors, and real-time control libraries for **Arm® Cortex®-R5F CPU** and related peripherals.
+This SDK contains examples, libraries, and tools to develop **RTOS and no-RTOS** based applications for real-time motor control on the **Arm® Cortex®-R5F CPU** and related peripherals.
+It includes position sense examples and real-time control library examples.

 Real-time communication with encoders is typically handled by the Programmable Real-Time Unit Industrial Communication Subsystem (PRU-ICSS).
-The PRU-ICSS is a co-processor subsystem containing Programmable Real-Time (PRU) cores which implement the low level firmware.
+The PRU-ICSS is a co-processor subsystem containing Programmable Real-Time (PRU) cores that implement the low-level firmware.
 The PRU-ICSS frees up the main Arm-based cores in the device for other functions, such as control and data processing.

 Applications and PRU-ICSS firmwares for position sense are provided in the SDK.